 - This assessment tests your understanding of the above guides with some carefully crafted exercises.

 - Intermediate Web Literacy 1: Intro to CSS

 - An excellent Mozilla foundation course that explores and tests a lot of the skills talked about in the Introduction to CSS module.
-Learn to style HTML elements on a webpage using CSS selectors, attributes, and values.
+Learn about styling HTML elements on a webpage, CSS selectors, attributes, and values.